norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

 NOTE - There is flow in place to accomodate the submission of multiple timesheets against the same employee and project.
 The inclusion of the TotalHours field would seem to suggest that aggregation is being implied here.
 I can but speculate.

 NOTE - There are no checks in place to prevent a resubmission of a same date entry for the same first/last name.
 Maybe this is intentional, but seems like an odd choice.

+NOTE - There is no included web.config for handling custom errors and redirects.
+The consequence of this is that any server side errors thrown are made visible in the view which is a security issue.

+b) Unit test
+There is only one xunit test current defined which appears to be using the Moq open source library.

+NOTE - There are a number of redundent imports defined which may have been left in intentionally as a clue to which additional test cases are required.